rust-lang/blog.rust-lang.org/posts/2024-05-01-enabling-rust-lld-on-linux.md

 layout: post
 title: Faster linking times on nightly on linux with `rust-lld`
 author: Rémy Rakic
-team: The compiler performance working group <https://www.rust-lang.org/governance/teams/compiler#team-wg-compiler-performance>
+team: the compiler performance working group <https://www.rust-lang.org/governance/teams/compiler#team-wg-compiler-performance>
 ---

 TL;DR: rustc will use `rust-lld` by default on `x86_64-unknown-linux-gnu` on nightly to